 Effective SEO is the sum of many little things done right

 Better SEO is the sum of many minor improvements — and sometimes a few major ones.
 It also requires a strategy.
-The great news about SEO and web properties that you own is that it’s always possible to go back and make changes.
+The great news about your own SEO and web properties is that it’s always possible to go back and make changes.

-If you’re involved with online marketing, one of your biggest challenges may be how to get more leads in the hands of your salespeople.
-Your main goal may be greater awareness of your company brand.
+If you’re involved with online marketing, one of your biggest challenges may be getting more leads in your salespeople’s hands.
+Another content marketing goal may be greater awareness of your company brand.